 Recycling products into meaningful creations impresses this earthy character.
 Her love and appreciation of design parameters is influenced by the wise words imparted by her grandmother – a diamond is a chunk of rock that stuck to its job (Grandmother Turner).
 Using the natural environment as her muse, Michaela treasures the simplicity and beauty of natural materials and landscapes in sustainable design.

-Like the flower ‘always alive’, Belen craves new experiences to satisfy her curiosity, searching and stretching boundaries, living by her motto ‘the way of life is the way of imagination’.
-This inquisitiveness and interrogating also applies to her own creations, reimagining the banal everyday into beautiful simple objects and spaces.
+Like the flower ‘always alive’, Belen craves new experiences to satisfy her curiosity, living by her motto ‘the way of life is the way of imagination’.
+This inquisitiveness and interrogating also applies to her own creations, reimagining the everyday into beautiful simple objects and spaces.
 Originally from Spain, Belen jumped at the chance to make Tasmania home and in her spare time may be found horse riding, cycling, exploring, practicing yoga, playing the ukulele, at the movies or snowboarding (but not in Hobart).